Clicky

 What is a MooLoo?

-Researchers have developed a special toilet for cows, which they have nicknamed the MooLoo.
+Researchers have developed a special toilet for cows, nicknamed the MooLoo.
 A loo is an informal name for a toilet used in Britain and some other countries.
+It is hoped the MooLoo might one day help fight climate change.

 The researchers from the Leibniz Institute for Farm Animal Biology in Germany trained young cows to urinate in the MooLoo.
-The researchers used special treats like barley and molasses to reward cows for going potty in the MooLoo.
-It didn’t take long to train the cows.
+Training didn’t take long.
+The researchers used special treats like barley and molasses to reward cows for using the MooLoo.

 Why go to the trouble of potty-training cows?